-- Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.
-Standards for Speaking and Listening - Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.
+Instructional Targets

-Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts
+Reading Standards for Literature Key Ideas and Details: Summarize the main theme of a text and support it by citing details and a sequence of events.
+Standards for Speaking and Listening Presentation of Knowledge and Ideas: Present information in an organized manner and appropriate to a task, an audience or a situation.
+Standards for Language Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts.

 Differentiated Tasks

 Level 3 Level 2 Level 1

 Students will summarize a story, including the main idea, events and key details.
-Students will communicate on a topic specific to the purpose and audience.
-Students will apply conventions of language to generate sentences specific to the purpose when speaking or writing.
+Students will communicate on a topic specific to the purpose and audience Students will apply conventions of language to generate sentences specific to the purpose when speaking or writing.
 Students will use picture supports to retell key details and events from a story.
 Students will communicate on a topic specific to the purpose and audience, using picture supports.
-Students will use conventions of language to generate a simple sentence when speaking or writing.
-Students will retell key details and events from a story through an active participation response (e.g., voice output device, eye gaze choice board).
-Students will communicate basic information on a topic or experience using communication technology and picture supports.
-Students will use language to share an idea with others.
+Students will use conventions of language to generate a simple sentence when speaking use Students will retell key details and events from a story by activating a voice output device.
+Students will communicate basic information on a topic or experience, using communication technology and picture supports.
+Students will use language to share an idea